-Claytons is the brand name of a non-alcoholic, non-carbonated beverage coloured and packaged to resemble bottled whisky.
+A Claytons Review: Claytons is the brand name of a non-alcoholic, non-carbonated beverage coloured and packaged to resemble bottled whiskey.

 It was the subject of a major marketing campaign in Australia and New Zealand in the 1970s and 1980s, promoting it as “the drink you have when you’re not having a drink” at a time when alcohol was being targeted as a major factor in the road toll.

 Although the product is no longer being actively marketed, the name has entered into Australian and New Zealand vernacular where it represents a “poor substitute” or “an ineffective solution to a problem.”
 It can also be used to describe something that is effectively in existence but does not take the appropriate name, e.g. a common-law couple might be described as having a “Claytons marriage.”

 I recently received what can only be described as a Claytons review for the paperback version one of my books – Globular Van der Graff’s “Goblin Tales for Adults.”

 After making pointed inquiries, I found out the reviewer in question had not even read the book.
 It turns out that he has been told by his publisher to write Claytons reviews with a hyperlink back to his own books.
 They told him that while a few will be deleted, many won’t.
 Talk about shameless advertising tactics!

 It begs the question – how many other reviews are genuine?
 Fortunately, in my case, most are.
 This unsavoury practice needs to end and fast.
 Climbing on the backs of others to shamelessly promote your own books is beneath contempt!